Mineral Deficiency and Your Health

 Common Symptoms of Magnesium Deficiency

 There are several common symptoms that we need to be aware of when it comes to magnesium deficiency.
 It can be challenging at times to pinpoint these issues.
-Often, we find ourselves searching for other causes when all the while, magnesium deficiency may possibly be the culprit.
+Often, we find ourselves searching for other causes when all the while, magnesium deficiency may be the sole culprit of our health concern.
 What are some of the symptoms associated with a lack of magnesium in your body?
 These symptoms include; loss of appetite, fatigue, muscle issues (cramps, spasms, and weakness), insomnia, hyper-excitability, irritability, confusion, and poor memory to name a few.
-More severe symptoms of magnesium deficiency include: tingling or numbness, heart changes, rapid heartbeat, continued muscle contractions,nausea, vomiting, personality changes, delirium, hallucinations, low calcium levels, and low circulating levels of Parathyroid Hormone (PTH)
+More severe symptoms of magnesium deficiency include: tingling or numbness, heart changes, rapid heartbeat, continued muscle contractions, nausea, vomiting, personality changes, delirium, hallucinations, low calcium levels, and low circulating levels of Parathyroid Hormone (PTH).

 Natural Solutions to Increase Magnesium Intake

 Now that we see the health risks associated with magnesium deficiency; what can we do to get more of this beneficial mineral?
-First and foremost, cut back significantly or eliminate completely processed foods!
-In addition to removing the processed foods, eat organic vegetables and fruit as often as possible.
-It is also important to be aware of the variety and amounts of food to consume which will assist in getting more magnesium into your body.
-The four categories below will assist you with increasing your magnesium intake naturally.
+First and foremost, cut back significantly or eliminate processed foods since magnesium is used to process simple sugars.
+In addition to removing processed foods, eat more foods that contain higher levels of magnesium using the list below.

 Leafy Green Vegetables

-There are several leafy green vegetables which contain significant amounts of magnesium which include; collard greens, swiss-chard, watercress, collard greens, and spinach.
+There are several leafy green vegetables that contain significant amounts of magnesium which include; collard greens, swiss chard, watercress, collard greens, and spinach.
 Coincidentally, spinach contains 39% of our recommended daily intake.

 Nuts and Seeds

-Adding a variety nuts and seeds also contain a decent dietary amount of magnesium.
-Some of these include pumpkin seeds, sunflower seeds, almonds and quinoa.
+Add a variety nuts and seeds which contain a decent dietary amount of magnesium.
+Some of these include pumpkin seeds, sunflower seeds, almonds, and quinoa.

 The more of these foods we consume, the better we contribute to our overall health!

 When it comes to agricultural practices, the use of certain fertilizers and crop rotations are contributing to less magnesium being present and mineral deficiencies in the soil.
-This has a detrimental affect on certain crops.
+This has a detrimental effect on certain crops.
 While we do the best we can to eat balanced and nutritious food; often it is not enough.
-This increases the need to supplement with an effective clinical grade nutraceutical magnesium supplement.
-Of course, it is important that we are eating right for our bodies, but there is nothing wrong with striking the right balance with eating right and supplementing properly!
-One way to meet this need is with a pharmaceutical grade magnesium supplement.
+This increases the need to supplement with an effective clinical-grade magnesium supplement.
 Aceva’s Triple Mag has been formulated to meet the needs of balancing magnesium deficiency.

-There is no doubt that we need Magnesium.
-By balancing your dietary consumption, eating a variety of magnesium rich foods, and supplementing when necessary; you can increase your overall health and well-being!
+By balancing your dietary consumption, eating a variety of magnesium-rich foods, and supplementing when necessary; you can increase your overall health and well-being!